fmidev/himan/doc/plugin-probability.md

 # Method of calculation

-Plugin will check how many ensemble members forecast values larger or smaller than given threshold, missing values are excluded.
-The probability _direction_ of certain parameters is hard coded.
-For example if target parameter is PROB-TC-0, plugin will calculate the probability of temperature being _below_ zero.
+Plugin will check how many ensemble members forecast values fulfill the given conditition (often being larger or smaller than some threshold).
+Plugin does not support multi-parameter probabilities.
+If ensemble contains missing values, they are removed before producing the probability value.

 # Per-plugin configuration options